ValentinModan/Magni_BOT/README.md

       and if it's TWO then you must move the king!

 Corner case
-Moving pieces calculator (for two adjacent opposite color bishops)
+Moving pieces' calculator (for two adjacent opposite color bishops)